 Practice Areas: Land Use

-Barbara Huggins Carboni has practiced law for over 20 years, focusing on land use regulation, including zoning, subdivision control, wetlands protection, and the comprehensive permit law, G.L. c.40B.
-Prior to joining KP Law, she and her partner Jonathan D. Witten, practicing since 2003 as Huggins and Witten, LLC, served as Town Counsel and Special Counsel for numerous municipalities.
-Ms. Huggins Carboni earned a master’s degree in planning from the Tufts Department of Urban and Environmental Policy and Planning, where she wrote her thesis on Chapter 40R and Chapter 40B.
+Barbara Huggins Carboni has a practice focused on land use regulation, including zoning, subdivision control, wetlands protection, and the comprehensive permit law.
+Prior to joining KP Law, she and her partner Jonathan D. Witten, practicing as Huggins and Witten, LLC, served as Town Counsel and Special Town Counsel for numerous municipalities.
+Ms. Huggins Carboni earned a masters degree in planning from the Tufts Department of Urban and Environmental Policy and Planning, where she wrote her thesis on Chapter 40R and Chapter 40B.
 Previously, she served as Law Clerk to the Hon.
 Mark V. Green, then-Associate Justice of the Massachusetts Land Court; as Law Clerk to Hon.
 Joseph A. Trainor and Janice M. Berry, Associate Justices of the Massachusetts Appeals Court; and as Editor of Landplanner Magazine and the Land Court Reporter, Department of Environmental Protection Reporter, and MCAD Reporter.

 - Douglas White, Superintendent of Schools of the Sippican School and Old Rochester School District v.
 Supervisor of Records, Plymouth Superior Court 1783CV00912 (August 7, 2018) (Squires-Lee, J.)